adisingh50/deep-rl/README.md

 # deep-rl
-Learning to implement Deep Reinforcement Learning Algorithms on a custom environment.
+Applying Q-Lerning and Deep Q Learning Approaches to a very simple grid based game.
+Just a toy example for learning purposes.